building5/sails-bunyan/README.md

 # sails-bunyan

 A module replacing the Sails default logger with Bunyan.
-Supports Sails 0.10.x.
+Supports Sails 0.9.x and 0.10.x.

 > For Sails 0.11.x, see [sails-hook-bunyan][].